cortexlabs/cortex/README.md

 ## Key features

-- **Machine learning deployments as code:** Cortex deployments are defined using a simple declarative syntax.
+- **Machine learning deployments as code:** Cortex deployments are defined using declarative configuration.

 - **Multi framework support:** Cortex supports TensorFlow models with more frameworks coming soon.

+- **CPU / GPU support:** Cortex can run inference on CPU or GPU infrastructure.

 - **Scalability:** Cortex can scale APIs to handle production workloads.